IainStevenson/docker.multi.service.reverse.proxy/src/identity.md

-# Identity, Identity SErver and authorisation notes
+# Identity, Identity Server and authorisation notes

 Identity server provides an authorisation domain specif to this set of micro services and allows integration with many social identity providers through OAUTH and OpenID.